PALM: Pushing Adaptive Learning Rate Mechanisms for Continual Test-Time Adaptation: Experiments and Results

 \subsection{Experimental Settings and Baselines}

-Following the standard benchmarks in CTTA, set by CoTTA \cite{wang2022continual}, we evaluate our proposed method on datasets - CIFAR-10C, CIFAR-100C, and ImageNet-C, based on image corruption schemes as set in \cite{hendrycks2019benchmarking}.
-Each dataset contains a set of 15 corruption styles (\eg gaussian noise, shot noise, impulse noise, defocus blur) with 5 severity levels.
-In line with established practices outlined in \cite{wang2022continual, dobler2023robust}, we report the mean classification error as the evaluation metric.
+\textbf{Datasets and Tasks}: Following the standard benchmarks set by \cite{wang2022continual}, we evaluate our proposed method on CIFAR-10C, CIFAR-100C, and ImageNet-C, based on image corruption schemes as set in \cite{hendrycks2019benchmarking}.
+Each dataset contains a set of 15 corruption styles as tasks (\textit{e.g.} gaussian noise, shot noise, $\ldots$) with 5 severity levels.
+We follow CoTTA and apply the same test-time augmentations, like color jitter, gaussian blur, gaussian noise, random flips, and random affine, to the input $x_k$.
+As the evaluation metric, we report the mean classification error.

-{ \bfseries CTTA implementation details.} We evaluate our approach using frameworks from prior state-of-the-art methods \cite{wang2020tent, wang2022continual, chen2022contrastive, song2023ecotta, schneider2020improving, park2024layer}.
-To maintain fairness regarding the usage of pre-trained vision models, we employ WideResNet-28 \cite{zagoruyko2016wide} for CIFAR-10C, ResNeXt-29 \cite{xie2017aggregated} for CIFAR-100C, and ResNet-50 \cite{he2016deep} for ImageNet-C, all available on RobustBench \cite{croce2020robustbench}.
-We optimize using an Adam optimizer \cite{kingma2014adam}, setting base learning rates ($\kappa$) to 5e-4 for CIFAR-10C and CIFAR-100C, and 5e-5 for ImageNet-C. For balancing parameter sensitivities, we set $\alpha$ to 0.5, 0.9, and 0.5 respectively, with temperature coefficients T set to 50, 100, and 1000 respectively.
+\textbf{CTTA implementation details}: To maintain fairness regarding the source models, we employ WideResNet-28 (36.4M params) \cite{zagoruyko2016wide} for CIFAR-10C, ResNeXt-29 (6.8M params) \cite{xie2017aggregated} for CIFAR-100C, and ResNet-50 (23.5M params) \cite{he2016deep} for ImageNet-C, all available on RobustBench \cite{croce2020robustbench}.
+We optimize using an Adam optimizer, setting base learning rates ($\kappa$) to 5e-4 for CIFAR-10C and CIFAR-100C, and 5e-5 for ImageNet-C. For balancing parameter sensitivities, we set $\alpha$ to 0.5, 0.9, and 0.5 respectively, with temperature coefficients \textit{T} set to 50, 100, and 1000 respectively.
 We set $\eta$ to 1, 0.5, and 0.3, and $\lambda$ to 0.01 throughout.
-Batch sizes are set to 200, 200, and 64 for each dataset, following CoTTA \cite{wang2022continual}, and results are reported for the highest severity level of 5 for each task.
+Batch sizes are set to 200, 200, and 64 for each dataset, following CoTTA, and results are only reported for the highest severity level of 5 for each task.